lijin118/3CATN/README.md

 # 3CATN
 Cycle-consistent Conditional Adversarial Domain Adaptation Networks, ACM MM 2019

 Source codes for "Cycle-consistent Conditional Adversarial Transfer Networks" published on ACM Multmedia 2019.
+The paper can be found at https://arxiv.org/abs/1909.07618

 You can directely run the .sh files to get the results.